sbordeyne/flutter-challenge/README.md

 ## Mockups

-The mockups is a inspiration for the design of the application.
+Those mockups are an inspiration for the design of the application.
 You are free to make changes to the design as you see fit.

 ### List Page